e-c-k-e-r/vall-e/docs/models.md

 ### Pure NAR

-The pure NAR (`nar-len`) model is a model-type that inferences audio tokens purely non-autoregressively.
+The pure NAR (`NAR-len`) model is a model-type that inferences audio tokens purely non-autoregressively.
 Despite being called a pure NAR, duration is then inferred by autoregressively decoding for its length (as the AR+NAR model shows that you can mix both types).

 However, having a pure NAR is challenging, as you need to both explicitly provide the duration and provide a "good enough" starting sequence of tokens for the initial sequence.
 * The former problem is easily "solved" by training a `len` classification task.